Stockport

 Stockport NHS Trust has asked patients to access healthcare in 'the most appropriate way' ahead of upcoming strike action.

-Resident doctors will be taking industrial action from Friday 14 November until Wednesday 19th at 7am, as part of an ongoing dispute over pay rises.
+Resident doctors will be taking industrial action from 7am on Wednesday 17 December until 7am on Monday 22nd, as part of an ongoing dispute over pay rises.

 They also advised patients to attend any scheduled appointments as normal during the industrial action, unless otherwise advised.